FS > M.A.Y.B.E.

 • Your own deeply-held interpretation of the beauty of life, or meaning of life, should feel like it is supporting you directly.

 • You should feel more respect for yourself and your viewpoints.
+This should allow you to hear others out, and even take their ideas seriously.

 • You should feel like you can put your own ideals into effect directly, rather than just waiting for them to show up someday!